samueldanso/Reshape/README.md

    Link your Shape-compatible wallet to access and manage your NFT collection.

 2. **Explore Collections**
-   Browse AI-generated NFTs from other users or discover trending collections (Discovery Agent coming soon).
+   Browse and trade AI-generated NFTs from other users or discover trending collections

 3. **Interact & Curate**
-   Like, organize, and display your favorite NFTs in your own galleries.
+   Like, bookmark, and display your favorite NFTs in your own galleries.

 4. **Track Ownership**
    Verify NFT ownership and metadata directly on-chain for authenticity and provenance.